apostrophecms/uploadfs/README.md

 ## Less Frequently Used Options

-* By default, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
+* In backends like imagemagick that support it, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
 This is necessary for the original to be of any use on the web.
 But it does modify the original.
 So if you really don't want this, you can set the `orientOriginals` option to `false`.

-* It is possible to pass your own custom backend module instead of `local` or `s3`.
+* It is possible to pass your own custom storage module instead of `local` or `s3`.
 Follow `local.js` or `s3.js` as a model, and specify your backend like this:

-    backend: require('mybackend.js')
+    storage: require('mystorage.js')

-* The `parallel` option lets you specify how many image sizes should be rendered simultaneously when using `copyImageIn`.
-Setting this higher than the number of cores available to you does not make sense.
-Setting it higher than the number of sizes you have configured has no effect.
-Be aware that each image pipeline uses quite a lot of memory if the original image dimensions are large (5000x5000x4 is a big number).
-Also be aware that there is no throttling of multiple, unrelated calls to `copyImageIn`.
-If you expect a lot of uploads by different users at the same time, we suggest not setting `parallel`, allowing it to default to `1`.
+* You may specify an alternate image processing backend via the `image` option.
+Two backends, `imagemagick` and `sip`, are built in. `sip` is available only on Macs (it is a standard MacOS utility, available out of the box). `sip` is fast but it can't auto-orient rotated iPhone photos for you.
+You may also supply an object instead of a string to use your own image processor.

 ## Important Concerns With S3